joemoose/dungeoneers.d20/docs/appendix-f-corruption.md

 ## Introduction

-Your corruption level can be increased manifold while adventuring: using sorcerous powers, attuning to forbidden relics, committing heinous acts, and interacting with maleficent areas, creatures, or objects.
+Your corruption level can be increased manifold while adventuring: using sorcerous powers, wielding forbidden relics, committing heinous acts, and interacting with maleficent areas, creatures, or objects.

 A newly created character has zero corruption level.